Sonicaii/VoiceLevelsV3/README.md

 ### ☆ Running as linux service
 > (tested on ubuntu 22.04, some commands may be different depending on your distro)
 1. Edit .env, `BOT_PRINT=no` So it does not clog up systemctl output, you can get the logs of the bot from step 5 below.
-2. Make a new service file.
+2. Make a new service file. **Make sure to fill out WorkingDirectory and ExecStart**.
+Optionally can put bot token in here instead (remove ; as well).
 > `sudo nano /lib/systemd/system/voicelevels.service`
 > ```ini
 > [Unit]